Configuring Dependencies

 Artifacts repository is protected by a basic authentication.
 To access the artifacts, you need to provide credentials to the <ivy:configure/> task.
 For example:

 The properties teamcity.auth.userId/teamcity.auth.password store automatically generated build-unique values whose only intended use is artifacts downloading within the build script.
 The values are valid only during the time the build is running.
-Using the properties is preferable to using reall user credentials since it allows the server to track artifacts downloaded by your build.
-If the artifacts were downloaded by the build configuration artifact dependencies or using the supplied properties, the specific artifacts used by the build will be displayed on the build results page.
-In addition, the builds which were used to get the artifacts from will not be cleaned up by the clean-up process much like the pinned builds.
+Using the properties is preferable to using real user credentials since it allows the server to track artifacts downloaded by your build.
+If the artifacts were downloaded by the build configuration artifact dependencies or using the supplied properties, the specific artifacts used by the build will be displayed on the Dependencies tab.
+In addition, the builds which were used to get the artifacts from will not be cleaned up by the Clean-Up process much like the pinned builds.